tez-capital/docs.tez.capital_content/en/getting-started/public-baking.md

 > These limits are **independent** - accepting stakers does not reduce your delegation capacity.
 A baker with 10,000 XTZ frozen stake could theoretically accept up to 90,000 XTZ in stakers AND 90,000 XTZ in delegations (if both limits are maxed).

 **`edge_of_baking_over_staking`** (default: 1, range: 0-1)
-- Controls how staking rewards are split between you and your stakers
+- Your fee on staker rewards (similar to a delegation fee)
-- Value of 1 (100%): You keep all rewards from your own stake (stakers get their proportional share)
+- Value of 1 (100%): You keep all staker rewards as fee (stakers receive nothing)
+- Value of 0.1 (10%): You take 10% fee, stakers keep 90% of their proportional rewards
-- Value of 0: You share all rewards proportionally with stakers
+- Value of 0: No fee, stakers receive their full proportional rewards
-- Most public bakers use the default of 1
+- Public bakers typically set this lower (e.g., 0.05-0.15) to attract stakers

 Configure these via [TezGov](https://gov.tez.capital) or CLI.
 Changes take effect after 5 cycles (~5 days).